 In a near future, connected devices will start making decisions on what to buy and how to improve their own performance.
-We as humans will leave “things” on autopilot and empower Internet of Things to become a fully autonomous world.
+We as humans will leave “things” on autopilot and empower the Internet of Things to become a fully autonomous world.
 The question is: how digital marketing will change in the era of connected things?

 Internet of Things is becoming a disruptive force and is changing the way we live and doing business.
-Every day more and more devices are connected to internet and businesses are using more tools to monitor their behavior.
+Every day more and more devices are connected to the internet and businesses are using more tools to monitor their behavior.

-On the other hand, in this digital world, marketing is becoming more and more specialized and customized towards end users and consumers behavior patterns.
-We, as strategist and marketers are trying to predict where the consumers and customers are moving so we can stay relevant in the
+On the other hand, in this digital world, marketing is becoming more and more specialized and customized towards end-users and consumers' behavior patterns.
+We, as strategists and marketers are trying to predict where the consumers and customers are moving so we can stay relevant in the

 Smart devices are now becoming more and more mainstream for consumers and businesses.
 Everything is becoming smart.
-Smart TVs, smart speakers, smart watches, smart lighting, smart fridges and so on.
+Smart TVs, smart speakers, smartwatches, smart lighting, smart fridges, and so on.
 There will be a time that these devices are all connected to a centralized valet or credit card and they can start transacting with the market on their own with some predefined conditions.
 The big question is: how marketing will change in those days?

 So what happens when ‘things’ become customers?
-“The evidence is there that more and more things, backed up by intelligent systems, are taking up the behaviours of us as customers.
+“The evidence is there that more and more things, backed up by intelligent systems, are taking up the behaviors of us as customers.
 The question then becomes: How do you market to a thing?”
 Scheibenreif asks.

 Whereas humans might rely on emotion, things will rely on logic.
 This is one of the most profound implications for marketing, according to Scheibenreif.

 My own personal prediction will be “things” will make decisions based on pure logic.
 However, their logic still will be affected by human emotions.
-Since, we as humans and consumers will have our own emotions that running our lives shape our behavior, then based on those behaviors the connected devices will make decision on how to optimize their moves.
+Since, we as humans and consumers will have our own emotions that running our lives shape our behavior, then based on those behaviors the connected devices will make decisions on how to optimize their moves.
 So, things will not go out of hand, at least immediately.
 Human users are still in control with another layer of complexity added to our lives.

 Let’s face it.
-The way that connected devices and IoT solutions communicate with each other and with organizations is through “one click”.
+The way that connected devices and IoT solutions communicate with each other and with organizations is through “one-click”.
 So, everything will be one click away from these connected things.

-This means, companies must think of "one-click” option from now and start to think about potential business impact and indeed, how marketing will be affected.
+This means, companies must think of the “one-click” option from now and start to think about potential business impact and indeed, how marketing will be affected.

-This approach initially seems scary from data privacy perspective.
+This approach initially seems scary from a data privacy perspective.
 The idea of your data to be shared with different organizations.
-However, the regulations will hopefully become more stronger and will keep up with the technology.
-The example will be GDPR that is now protecting customers data privacy and companies need to get user’s permission to share and use their data.
+However, the regulations will hopefully become stronger and will keep up with the technology.
+The example will be GDPR that is now protecting customers' data privacy and companies need to get user’s permission to share and use their data.
 I personally believe that regulations will evolve to cater for these use cases.